TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 10/Matthew 10.33.md

 ---

-But whosoever shall deny me before men, him will I also deny before my Father who is in heaven.
+But whoever denies me before men, him I will also deny before my Father who is in heaven.